ShowAgeTrading/CNG_GNSS_INTERACTIVE_DEMO/planning/MASTER_IMPLEMENTATION_PLAN.md

 ### Before Each Phase
 - [ ] Previous phase tests passing at 90%+ coverage
-- [ ] No files exceeding line limits
+- [ ] No files exceeding size limits (dual-layer enforcement active)
 - [ ] All cross-references valid
 - [ ] Memo updated with lessons learned